DjoserGenomics/djosergenomics.github.io/_posts/2025-08-05-Scroll-1-Imhoteps-Insights.md

 ## 🧬 <a id="dataset-used-in-this-tutorial">Dataset Used in This Tutorial</a>

-We’ll use a publicly available human dataset from [ENA Project PRJNA967653](https://www.ebi.ac.uk/ena/browser/view/PRJNA967653), which examines gene expression changes in human superior cervical ganglia with and without cardiac diseases.
+We’ll use a publicly available human dataset from <a href="https://www.ebi.ac.uk/ena/browser/view/PRJNA967653" target="_blank">ENA Project PRJNA967653</a>, which examines gene expression changes in human superior cervical ganglia with and without cardiac diseases.

-We’ll download the following 6 samples _(in step 2)_:
+We’ll be using the following 6 samples:

 - SRR24448335 (Cardiac Disease)
 - SRR24448336 (Cardiac Disease)